HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

 Each secret specified in `customKeystoreSecrets` is mounted into its own folder under the `/mnt/certs/keystores` directory, and each secret specified in `customTruststoreSecrets` is mounted into its own folder under the `/mnt/certs/truststores` directory in the container.
 During system startup, the WebEngine server scans for subfolders under `/mnt/certs/keystores` and `/mnt/certs/truststores`.
 Each subfolder represents a separate mounted secret.
 The server uses keytool and openssl to create the keystore and truststore files and import the provided certificates and keys.
 The keystore is created at `resources/security/key.p12` and the truststore at `resources/security/truststore.p12` within the Open Liberty server directory.

 Helm parameters `customKeystoreSecrets` and/or `customTruststoreSecrets` trigger mounting and processing of the corresponding secrets.
-A random password is generated and inserted into XML override snippets—created at:
+A random password is generated and inserted into the XML override snippets, which are created as follows:

-- `configDropins/keystoreOverrides/customKeyStore.xml` (if keystore secrets are provided)
-- `configDropins/keystoreOverrides/customTrustStore.xml` (if truststore secrets are provided)
+- If keystore secrets are provided, certificate files in the keystore secrets are imported into a keystore override snippet created at
+  `configDropins/keystoreOverrides/customKeyStore.xml`
+- If truststore secrets are provided, certificate files in the truststore secrets are imported into a truststore override snippet created at
+  `configDropins/keystoreOverrides/customTrustStore.xml`

 These snippets are applied to your server configuration to ensure the correct keystore and truststore are used.

-Example XML override snippets:
+For example:

 ```xml
 <!-- customKeyStore.xml -->